These are America’s most depressed cities, data shows

 |24.7%

-You can find the full 50-city list here and in the interactive map of the U.S. Cities with the Highest Rates of Depression below.
+You can find the full 50-city list here and in the interactive map below.

 Based on the data, the U.S. city with the most depression is Billings, Montana.
 CEUFast says about 31% of residents out of a population of 181,000 have been told they’re depressed by a professional.
 Meanwhile, Kingsport, Tennessee, ranks second, with 30.6% of residents told they have depression.